 To Learn More about Probate Conservatorships:

-Orientation for proposed conservators is held every Tuesday afternoon (with the exception of court holidays) from 3:15 p.m. to 5:00 p.m.
-The orientation is held on the 5th floor of the Lamoureaux Justice Center.
+Orientation for proposed conservators is held every Tuesday afternoon (with the exception of court holidays) from 3:00 p.m. to 5:00 p.m.
+The orientation is held at the Central Justice Center, Room A-100, 700 Civic Center Drive, Santa Ana, CA 92701.
 No appointment is necessary to attend the orientation.
-The Conservatorship Handbook is available for a cost of $20.00 at the Probate Clerks Office located on the 7th floor.
+The Conservatorship Handbook is available for a cost of $20.00 at the Probate Clerks Office.

 If you are going to file, or have already filed, a conservatorship petition for an adult or soon-to-be adult with developmental disabilities and you do not have a lawyer, you may be eligible for free legal assistance.